SumanKumar891/Cow_activity/README.md

 # COPYRIGHT RESTRICTED ~SARTHAK JAIN (shubh2002jain@gmail.com)

-Official Mooofarm App for COW HEALTH MONITORING SYSTEM
+#Official Mooofarm App for COW HEALTH MONITORING SYSTEM

 # The App is currently available in three Languages: English, Punjabi & Hindi

- Also, th every admirable DARK MODE feature is added
+ Also, the very admirable DARK MODE feature is added

  Security featues:
-# freeRASP(Run Time Analysis Software Protection):
+ freeRASP(Run Time Analysis Software Protection):
-#           ->Code Tampering
+           ->Code Tampering
-#           ->Reverse Engineering
+           ->Reverse Engineering

-# Attacks:  Hook, Root, Debugger, Emulator, Fingerprint
+ Attacks:  Hook, Root, Debugger, Emulator, Fingerprint

-If you want to run this project on your local, follow these step by step instructions.
+#If you want to run this project on your local, follow these step by step instructions.

 Common instructions: